shrikant9907/blog-template/README.md

-# CM Blog - Template usign Bootstrap 5.1 by Code Matra
+# CM Blog - Template

 This is a simple Blog template designed using Bootstrap 5.1 by Code Matra.